kokoko3k/koko-aio-slang/docs-ng.md

     Please TURN THIS OFF if you want to use integer scaling, since this obstructs it.
     The higher, the more prominent the effect.

+**Autocrop**:
+    Clears solid bars around the frame.

+    Autocrop maximum amount:
+        The higher, the more solid borders wil be cropped around the image.

+    Samples per frame:
+        Higher values makes the shader search more in a single frame for solid areas.
+        This leads to more accurate result in less time, however it will also stress the gpu more.
+        Fortunately even low/lighter values like 10 will work good if you're ok in waiting 2..3 seconds for the final crop value to be found.

 **Override content geometry:**<br>
     Contrary to the global aspect ratio control, this changes only the game geometry.<br>
     Bezel stays the same.<br>